tripsimian-labs/bookingpad-web/_plans/basic.md

 ---
 Suitable for small agencies that don't want to incur fixed costs.

-* 5 agents account limit
+* Up to 5 agent accounts
+* Shopping, Booking, and Servicing